Carmen Miranda: In Brazil

 Miranda was introduced to Josué de Barros, a composer and musician from Bahia, while she was working at her family's inn.
 With help from de Barros and Brunswick Records, she recorded her first single (the samba "Não vá Simbora") in 1929.
 Miranda's second single, "Prá Você Gostar de Mim" (also known as "Taí", and released in 1930), was a collaboration with Brazilian composer Joubert de Carvalho and sold a record 35,000 copies that year.
 She signed a two-year contract with RCA Victor in 1930, giving them exclusive rights to her image.

-In 1933 Miranda signed a two-year contract with Rádio Mayrink Veiga, the most popular Brazilian station of the 1930s, and was the first contract singer in Brazilian radio history; for a year, in 1937, she moved to Rádio Tupi.
+In 1933, Miranda signed a two-year contract with Rádio Mayrink Veiga, the most popular Brazilian station of the 1930s, and was the first contract singer in Brazilian radio history; for a year, in 1937, she moved to Rádio Tupi.
 She later signed a contract with Odeon Records, making her the highest-paid radio singer in Brazil at the time.

 Miranda's rise to stardom in Brazil was linked to the growth of a native style of music: the samba.
 The samba and Miranda's emerging career enhanced the revival of Brazilian nationalism during the government of President Getúlio Vargas.
 Her gracefulness and vitality in her recordings and live performances gave her the nickname "Cantora do It".
 The singer was later known as "Ditadora Risonha do Samba", and in 1933 radio announcer Cesar Ladeira christened her "A Pequena Notável".

 Her Brazilian film career was linked to a genre of musical films that drew on the nation's carnival traditions and the annual celebration and musical style of Rio de Janeiro, Brazil's capital at the time.
 Miranda performed a musical number in O Carnaval Cantado no Rio (1932, the first sound documentary on the subject) and three songs in A Voz do Carnaval (1933), which combined footage of street celebrations in Rio with a fictitious plot providing a pretext for musical numbers.

 Miranda's next screen performance was in the musical Hello, Hello Brazil!
 (1935), in which she performed its closing number: the marcha "Primavera no Rio", which she had recorded for Victor in August 1934.
 Several months after the film's release, according to Cinearte magazine, "Carmen Miranda is currently the most popular figure in Brazilian cinema, judging by the sizeable correspondence that she receives".
 In her next film, Estudantes (1935), she had a speaking part for the first time.
-Miranda played Mimi, a young radio singer (who performs two numbers in the film) falls in love with a university student (played by singer Mário Reis).
+Miranda played Mimi, a young radio singer (who performs two numbers in the film) who falls in love with a university student (played by singer Mário Reis).